IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Until 1834 the very word “scientist” was not in common circulation.
 Men like Sir Isaac Newton were considered, and considered themselves, to be “natural philosophers”: men of scientific bent to be sure, but men of a wider and deeper learning as well.
 Arguments about greater cosmic purposes were all of a piece with calculations and experiments, and the tyranny of specialization had not imposed itself on us.
 As a result, by the way, many scientists held completely “unscientific” views.
 Newton himself was a secret alchemist who believed that the pope was anti-Christ and that the true dimensions of the Temple of Solomon might yield crucial findings.
 Joseph Priestley, the Unitarian discoverer of oxygen, was a devotee of the phlogiston theory.
 Alfred Russel Wallace liked nothing better than a good spiritualist séance.
 It is not really until the figure of Albert Einstein (and perhaps Bertrand Russell also) that we start to find that very powerful synthesis between scientific method and a more general “humanism”; a synthesis basing itself upon reason and daring to make the connection between physical and natural evidence and the conclusion that an ethical life, as well as a rational one, is best believed on the assumption that there is no supernatural dimension.”

+>“Philosophy begins where religion ends, just as by analogy chemistry begins where alchemy runs out, and astronomy takes the place of astrology.”

 >“What can be asserted without evidence can also be dismissed without evidence.”

 >“Read one page of Stephen Hawking about the event horizon, about the possibility that we will soon know, not where the universe originated, but where it is tended, and the event horizon to which we may all be headed.
 There is more to inspire awe in one page of Stephen Hawking, than in any of the fantasies of Tertullian, imagining that he could go to the window of heaven, when he was promoted there, and look down, for his consolation, on the torments of the damned.
 There is much more to be awe-inspired by, in a page of Hawking, than in any number of burning bushes, or other such myths.”